 - Snoring prohibits oxygen from entering the bloodstream, making it extremely difficult for your body to recover from your daily activities.
 Due to this effect, you can develop cardiovascular disease.
 This includes high blood pressure, heart attacks, and strokes.

 As with many disorders, your symptoms will only get worse over time.
 If you notice chronic snoring in yourself or a loved one, then you should see an expert as soon as possible.
 Michael T. Rosen, DDS, MS, FAGD, LVIF, dedicates his time and experience to helping people with sleep apnea recover.

-Don’t Hesitate to See a Specialist
+Don’t Hesitate to See Us